Webinar Explains How Indians Can Become Global Citizens Through Citizenship by Investment in St Kitts and Nevis - Pakistan Press International

 LONDON, Dec.
-11, 2020 /PRNewswire/ — On December 10th, The Economic Times by Times of India and CS Global Partners came together to host Dr the Hon.
-Timothy Harris, Prime Minister of the Federation of St Kitts and Nevis, and Les Khan, the CEO of St Kitts and Nevis’ Citizenship by Investment Unit in a webinar.
-The speakers discussed global citizenship, the Federation’s standing as the Platinum Standard in the economic immigration industry and the contribution of Indians in St Kitts and Nevis.
+11, 2020 /PRNewswire-AsiaNet/ — On December 10th, The Economic Times by Times of India and CS Global Partners (http://www.csglobalpartners.com/ ) came together to host Dr the Hon.
+Timothy Harris, Prime Minister of the Federation of St Kitts and Nevis, and Les Khan, the CEO of St Kitts and Nevis’ Citizenship by Investment Unit in a webinar (https://www.youtube.com/watch?v=WUjrXIpVNZs&t=345s ).
+The speakers discussed global citizenship, the Federation’s standing as the Platinum Standard (https://ciu.gov.kn/the-sustainable-growth-fund/ ) in the economic immigration industry and the contribution of Indians in St Kitts and Nevis.

 Micha Emmett, the CEO of CS Global Partners, explained that despite the ongoing pandemic, St Kitts and Nevis’s CBI Programme encourages global citizenship.
 She commented that Citizenship by Investment is a tool to become “a citizen of the world because an alternative citizenship gives access to new frontiers, increased financially and technically, is seen as an insurance policy.”